nosvagor/notes/README.md

 motivation that GitHub's contribution tracker provides, so I have continued to attempt to push most learning related tasks here.

-I'm quite enamored, or rather, persuaded by David Deutsch's arguments from his books [_The Fabric of Reality_](https://en.wikipedia.org/wiki/The_Fabric_of_Reality) and [_The Beginning of Infinity_](https://en.wikipedia.org/wiki/The_Beginning_of_Infinity), so I have incorporated a architectural scheme to organize my interests that plays on the four strands from his first book, a favorite show of mine, and a nod to Aristotle and ancient philosophy in general.
+I'm somewhat enamored with, or rather, persuaded by David Deutsch's arguments from his books [_The Fabric of Reality_](https://en.wikipedia.org/wiki/The_Fabric_of_Reality) and [_The Beginning of Infinity_](https://en.wikipedia.org/wiki/The_Beginning_of_Infinity), so I have incorporated a architectural scheme to organize my interests that plays on the four strands from his first book, a favorite show of mine, and a nod to Aristotle and ancient philosophy in general.

 <p align="center">